Justice Dept. expands Jan. 6 probe to look at rally prep, financing

 A spokesman for the U.S. attorney’s office in Washington declined to comment.

-The morning of Jan.
-6, thousands of people from all over the country gathered at the Ellipse, behind the White House, to rally behind the false premise that Trump had won the 2020 presidential election.
-The outgoing president began speaking to the crowd around noon and called on attendees to march down Pennsylvania Avenue to the U.S. Capitol.
+On the morning of Jan.
+6, thousands of people from all over the country gathered at the Ellipse, near the White House, to rally behind the false premise that Trump had won the 2020 presidential election.
+The outgoing president began speaking to the crowd around noon and called on attendees to march down Pennsylvania Avenue to the Capitol.
 By 12:30, hundreds of people began to gather near Congress.
 At approximately 1 p.m., the barricaded security perimeter of the Capitol complex was breached, and people flooded toward the building.

 The mob stormed forward, with rioters striking officers, smashing windows, and pushing their way into legislative offices.
-Lawmakers fled to safety, delaying the official count of Joe Biden’s electoral victory for hours until order could be restored.
+Lawmakers fled to safety, delaying the official count of Biden’s electoral victory for hours until order could be restored.
 More than 100 police officers were injured, many of them seriously.

-Prosecutors so far have charged more than 770 people with crimes, and the FBI is seeking information to identify hundreds of additional suspects, including a person who planted pipe bombs outside the Democratic and Republican party headquarters the night before.
+Prosecutors have charged more than 770 people with crimes, and the FBI is seeking information to identify hundreds of additional suspects, including a person who planted pipe bombs outside the Democratic and Republican party headquarters the night before.

 Grand jury subpoenas are a legal mechanism used by prosecutors to gather information for a criminal investigation, and a subpoena in and of itself doesn’t mean any particular recipient is under investigation or likely to face charges.
 But the subpoena demands issued in recent weeks do indicate that the aperture of the investigation has widened, after Attorney General Merrick Garland pledged in a speech this Jan.
 5, the day before the first anniversary of the attack on the Capitol, to follow the evidence wherever it leads.